Configuration File

 Process Configuration

-The process block defines how your application process is managed.
+The process block defines how your application process is identified and managed.
+The process name is used for monitoring, logging, and process management.

 ParameterTypeDescriptionRequired